CST BLOG: Lab Expectations

 20-CAN-88567 Pros and Cons of Different Multiplex Techniques

 Multiplex IF uses antibodies labeled with fluorophores to simultaneously detect multiple markers.
-Depending on the protocol, this can take anywhere from 2-20 hours.
+Depending on the protocol, this can take anywhere from two to 20 hours.
 Standard IF microscopes typically allow whole-slide visualization of four to five markers in a single round of staining.
 In contrast, multispectral microscopes are used to analyze up to eight markers within distinct (0.66mm2) regions of interest (ROI) that can subsequently be tiled.

 Tissue-based Mass Spectrometry